thoughtfulbloke/sk23/README.md

 You might notice that the big divergence between deaths, along with death rates, compared to age standardised death rates happened in the last 5 years or so.
 This is because both the number of people aged 60 to 80, and the number of people 80 plus have increased by more than 20% in the last few years, leading to it looking like there are a lot more deaths (but not for age standardised).

-While antivaxers have claimed this is impossible and the official population is being faked since immigration can’t explain that, the extra people arrived in New Zealand in the late 1950s.
-The ten pound pom scheme saw the mass subsidised importing of Europe’s baby boom on top of our own, so for example the number of 10 to 14 year olds increased by 33% between the 1956 and 1961 census.
+While antivaxers have claimed this is impossible and the official population is being faked since immigration can’t explain that, the explanation is immigrants to New Zealand are young and healthy and take decades to become old enough to die.
+The extra old people arrived in New Zealand as young people in the late 1950s.
+The ten pound pom scheme saw the mass subsidised importing of Europe’s baby boom on top of our own, you can ask someone in their 70s what going to school was like, or for example the number of 10 to 14 year olds increased by 33% between the 1956 and 1961 census.
 This is the least surprising demographic change in history with population bulge spending 60 years naturally aging to the point where being old, they began to have a strong effect on deaths.

+*Population by age data sources: The 1956 census results are in the https://www3.stats.govt.nz/New_Zealand_Official_Yearbooks/1958/NZOYB_1958.html?_ga=2.9573244.839118417.1698397263-773360433.1695197913#idchapter_1_20789 and the 1964 yearbook https://www3.stats.govt.nz/New_Zealand_Official_Yearbooks/1964/NZOYB_1964.html?_ga=2.85154640.839118417.1698397263-773360433.1695197913 had the 1961 results.*

 But you don’t get mislead about that if you use age standardised death rates.
 Though that is only half of “excess”.
 Once you have decided on how you are measuring deaths (people should use age standardised deaths if the data exists) you need to define what “normal” is that is the basis for comparison.